purerosefallen/ygopro-222DIY/README.md

 ## KoishiPro
-The client of KoishiPro custom version for 222 Custom Server and YGOCC.
+The client of KoishiPro custom version for TouhouCard.